AI CRO

 How long does implementation take?

 4-12 weeks for a working programme.
 The longer end applies when custom integrations with bespoke CRMs or ecommerce platforms are involved.
-List cleanup and permission audit are usually the longest stage, not the platform setup.
+List cleanup and permission audit are usually the longest stage, not the platform setup itself.

 Email marketing is one-to-many broadcast (campaign sends).
 Marketing automation is one-to-one (or one-to-segment) workflow execution (welcome sequences, behaviour triggers, lead scoring).
 The two overlap in the platforms but the workflows are different.